 If You Are Into Nature

 Monterrey is surrounded by mountains or hills all around and that’s why it’s earned the nickname of “The City of Mountains”.
-These include the distinctive Cerro de la Silla, Cerro de las Mitras and Cerro del Topo Chico.
-You don’t have to be a professional hiker to visit any of these places, but you certainly need to be in somewhat good condition.
+These include the distinctive Cerro de la Silla, Cerro de las Mitras, and Cerro del Topo Chico.
+You don’t have to be a professional hiker to visit any of these places, but you certainly need to be somewhat in shape.
 Some people have gotten lost, but that’s because they get off the trails.
 Don’t do that unless you are with a professional guide or someone who knows well the area.

 Chipinque.
 This park is located in the municipality of San Pedro Garza Garcia, not too far from Monterrey.
 You can go hiking or biking here.
 It’s a forest on the outskirts of the city.
 There are tall trees all over the place and, if you’re lucky, you might run into some wildlife like birds, butterflies, squirrels, among other animals.
 There are also several observation decks and a couple of playground areas for kids.